Skip to content

 Sarah runs a two-person HVAC team just outside Adelaide.
 She started out renting, but after a hot summer full of installs, she made the switch.

 “I was spending over $400 a month hiring recovery gear.
 It made no sense.
 We bought a Fieldpiece MR45 from HVAC Trade Supply and it's been flawless.
-Paid for itself in six months.”
+It paid for itself in six months.”

-She also appreciated the lightweight build and durable case—ideal for rooftop jobs in the SA heat.
+She also appreciated the lightweight build and durable case, which is ideal for rooftop jobs in the SA heat.

 Common Rental Pitfalls (And How to Avoid Them)